-When WWII ended and the Korean Peninsula was liberated from the Japanese rule, it was divided along the 38th Parallel to be under the wings of the Soviet Union and the United States respectively, following the status quo in Germany, for the reason put forward by the Americans that judging by history, the Korean people were not yet ready for self-determination.
+When WWII ended and the Korean Peninsula was liberated from Japanese rule, it was divided along the 38th Parallel to be under the wings of the Soviet Union and the United States respectively, following the status quo in Germany, for the reason put forward by the Americans that judging by history, the Korean people were not yet ready for self-determination.

-Having gained huge dividend from the two world wars, both economically, mainly through arms sales, and politically, by becoming a major player on the world stage, American ruling elites started to seriously contemplate a possibility of establishing a world order with US dominance, thus a cold war against its competing power, the Soviet Union, began.
+Having gained huge dividends from the two world wars, both economically, mainly through arms sales, and politically, by becoming a major player on the world stage, American ruling elites started to seriously contemplate the possibility of establishing a world order with US dominance, thus a cold war against its competing power, the Soviet Union, began.
 It was executed in the name of defending its faith and ideology, but deep down its human greed for economic profit and political power in the play, which is why after the collapse of the Communist Soviet Union, the US is still highly hostile toward Russia.